sarahbaker/www.bakertunes.com/pages/soulsongs/index.md

   price: £500
   basis: per minute of composed music
   benefits:
-    title: Includes
+    title: Your Soul Song includes
     list:
-      - One-to-one consultation
+      - Themes drawn from our one-to-one consultation
-      - Unique, personal musical composition
-      - Soul Song presentation
-      - Music in digital format
+      - My time, dedicated to finding the musical expression that perfectly fits your life moment
+      - A digital performance of your piece, polished and rehearsed to embody the nuance and depth of your music
-      - Printed or hand-written score, in a presentation binding or frame
+      - A printed or hand-written score, in a presentation binding or frame
   suffix: Prices for music videos on application
 tags:
   - '#nav'